Welcome to Gonzaga Law School!

 University Ministry is also available to support the faith development of all students at Gonzaga University, including Law students.

 As a student, you are entitled to buy a membership to the Rudolf Fitness Center.
-Fall and Spring Semester memberships are $150 per term, Summer memberships are $30.
+Fall and Spring Semester memberships are $150 per Fall and Spring term ($30 for Summer term).
 Law students are not automatically charged a fee as part of required tuition and fees.
-A membership may be purchased by going to the Administration Building, Room 24 (Student Accounts), and paying the full fee with check or cash.
+A membership may be purchased by going to Student Accounts in the basement of Crosby Center and paying the full fee with check or cash.
+If your spouse would also like to purchase a gym membership for the same price per term, the Rudolph Fitness Center front desk can provide more information.

 Academic & Professional Standards